So, you’vecreated a website design you’rehappy with – at least for now.

 You’ve now discovered – at a high level – the 4 areas of site content to focus on, to help your site attract quality web leads.

-If you have any specific questions not covered here, feel free to reach out to us & we’ll answer your questions the best we can.
+If you have any specific questions not covered here, feel free to reach out to me & I’ll answer your questions the best I can.

 Keep an eye open for the next blog post in this series, #3: Lead Capture.